 The number of big Q qualifiers with ties are more than the big Q number set under Advancement rules.
 The default resolution is that all big Q qualifiers will move on, and the number of small q qualifiers will reduce by the same number.
 Thus the total number of big Q plus q qualifiers remains the same.
 In the example above, big Q = 2 and small q = 4.
 With 2 heats, this means that there are 2 big Q qualifies from each heat and the next best 4 times qualify as little q.
 If the result happened to have a tie for the big Q finishes (as an example here, let’s say there is one tie), then there will be 3 big Q qualifiers for that heat with a total of 5 combined big Q’s.
 This then means there will only now be 3 small q’s as a result of reducing the number of small q by 1 to keep the total number of qualifiers the same.

-The number of all big Q qualifiers including ties or tied last small q qualifiers are more than the total number set under Advancement rules.
-The default resolution is that ALL qualifiers will move onto the next round, even though the total number is more than what was originally specified.
-This allows the organizer to determine how they wish to handle the ties.
-The organizer may wish to:
+The number of all big Q qualifiers, including ties or tied last small q qualifiers are more than the total number set under Advancement rules.
+The default resolution is that ALL qualifiers will move into the next round, even though the total number is more than what was originally specified.
+This allows the organizer/organiser to determine how they wish to handle the ties.
+The organizer/organiser may wish to:

 Draw lots to determine the outcome of the tie and manually remove the appropriate “unqualified” athlete from qualification by setting a - in the Adv. column for that athlete.